enkaskal/enkaskal.github.io/_posts/2016-05-24-favorite-quotes.md

-# Favorite Quotes
+---
+layout: post
+title: "Favorite Quotes"
-What follows is a list of my favorite quotes.
-It is a living document.
+description: "What follows is a list of my favorite quotes.
+It is a living document."
+keywords: "Favorite Quotes"
+---

 ## From the (original?)
 IDA Disassembler FAQ:
 > Q: How do I view the disassembly in C/VB etc?